-Merali Beedle LLP (“We/Us”) are committed to protecting and respecting your privacy.
+Merali Beedle Limited (“We/Us”) are committed to protecting and respecting your privacy.

 This notice (together with our terms of business and any other documents referred to in it) sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.
 By visiting our website www.meralibeedle.com you are accepting and consenting to the practices described in this notice.